It is said that people get the society

 [ Bertrand Russell, Education in a Scientific Society ]

-Contented, of course, with liquor, hedonism, iToys and TV.
+Content with liquor, hedonism, iToys , and the

 I have spent my life espousing certain standards